LockeLamora/lockelamora.github.io/_posts/2021-08-09-c64-packet-radio.md

 Note that this writeup won't assume a lot of prior knowledge.
 As a lot of this hardware is 30-40 years old it can be tough scraping together relevant bits of information from many disparate sources among the dead links or discovering it yourself so I'm going to go into a lot of detail here for the next person.

+### disclaimers

+I just want to go against the normal sensationalism and not be so clickbaity:

+- The C64 here isn't directly communicating with space, it's a dumb terminal (which is its strength here, the same way I can connect it to a BBS over modern wifi!) otherwise we are making use of the versatility of a commodore 64 with technology that existed at the time to contact a space station that didn't exist at the time through a radio that also didn't exist at the time, by doing research into how it works, what I need and hacking bits to talk to other bits because THAT'S the fun scientific part!

+Also worthy of note: a lot of astronauts have been enthusiastic hams! these are people very dedicated to science after all.. [here,](https://www.ariss.org/uploads/1/1/1/6/111680627/2021-04-16_hams_in_space.pdf) for example is a list of astronauts who are official hams.
+Astronauts regularly talk to schools over ham radio and a notable crowd have done it for fun.

 ### Setting up the C64 and Pakratt

 First of all, the Pk232 needs to connect to the C64 via an RS232 serial cable.
 There are adapters for the C64 user port to support this.
 Thing is I also needed the power supply provided by the user port for the sd2iec to read my terminal program (Novaterm9.6c) but fortunately I had already a userport-saver, which divides the userport into a normal port and a separate 5v power supply so both the sd2iec and PK232 can be used at once (I had previously used this for a terminal program and a wifi card)